GoCarrot/base_image_factory/README.md

 ### Fluentd

 The Base Image provides [Fluentd](https://www.fluentd.org) as teak-log-collector, with the following defaults:

-- systemd, cloudinit, fluentbit, and configurator logs are tailed under ancillary.{process}
+- systemd, cloudinit, fluentf, and configurator logs are tailed under ancillary.{process}
 - ancillary logs are outputted to cloudwatch_logs under /teak/server/{{ server_environment }}/ancillary/{{ process_name }}:{{ service_name }}.{{ hostname }}
 - logs with the service.default tag will be outputted to /teak/server/{{ server_environment }}/service/{{ service_name }}:{{ service_name }}.{{ hostname }}
-- Downstream images may add additional configuration for fluentbit in /etc/teak-log-collector/conf.d/\*.conf.
+- Downstream images may add additional configuration for fluentd in /etc/teak-log-collector/conf.d/\*.conf.

-FluentBit is enabled by default in this image.
+Fluentd is enabled by default in this image.

-#### Special Configuration Notes

-Because FluentBit does not allow glob matches for parser or plugins config, and does not allow configuring parsers or plugins in normal config files, this image provides the files /etc/td-agent-bit/10_service_plugins.conf and /etc/td-agent-bit/10_service_parsers.conf.
-Downstream provisioners may _append_ content to these files in order to provide plugins and parsers for their usecases.

-#### Disabling FluentBit
+#### Disabling Fluentd

-To disable FluentBit at boot, use the following user-data
+To disable Fluentd at boot, use the following user-data

 ```yml
 #cloud-config